 These are junior level courses, where you will research and write a paper on a topic related to your major.
 You may choose Writing 301, 302, or 303 depending on what your major is.

 Writing Intensive (WI)

 Completing two WI courses at the 100 or 200 level and one WI course in your major at the 300 or 400 level is a graduation requirement at York College

 Students are strongly encouraged to complete lower-level WI courses by the end of their Sophomore year and as soon as they complete English 125.

 All WI courses use writing as a tool for thinking and learning; all require revision as a way of improving critical thinking.
 You should expect to complete 10-12 pages of formal writing.
 The list of WI courses varies from semester to semester and is published in each semester’s Schedule of Classes.
 Completion of WI courses is noted on your transcript.

-Click here for current WI course offerings or talk to your faculty advisor.
+Please visit WI courses for current offerings or talk to your faculty advisor.

 Foundational Writing Courses

 All students take two required writing courses, one at the freshman level (English 125) and one at the junior level (Writing 301, 302, or 303).